Greater Hartford: Performing arts

 The Bushnell Center for the Performing Arts is one of the largest indoor performing arts venues in the area.
 It houses two theaters within the complex: the 2,800-seat Mortensen Hall and the 906-seat Belding Theater, and is home to the Hartford Symphony Orchestra, the premiere orchestra in Connecticut.
 Other theaters in the area include the Hartford Stage and TheaterWorks.

 The area is also home to the Xfinity Theatre, a 7,500-seat open-air amphitheater.
 The lawn outside the theater is capable of holding roughly 22,500 people, bringing total capacity to around 30,000 people.

+In Hartford exurbs, the Connecticut Repertory Theatre on the main campus of the University of Connecticut in Storrs, the Goodspeed Opera House in East Haddam, and the Simsbury Meadows Performing Arts Center in Simsbury serve as pillars of the New England theatrical and performing arts scene.

 Conventions and exhibitions

 The Connecticut Convention Center is located in downtown Hartford adjacent to the Hartford Marriot Downtown.
 The facility has more than 140000 sqft of exhibition space, a 40000 sqft ballroom, and 25000 sqft of space for meetings and conferences.
 Since 2005, it has hosted ConnectiCon, an annual, multi-genre, pop culture convention.

 The New England Air Museum in Windsor Locks also hosts many events, with three large hangars available for use.
 One of the more popular events held there is FlightSimCon.

 In addition, AOPA has held their annual aviation summit in Hartford.